 “We would both materialize in her mind, the marble room, cool veined white walls and floors, and she would look away.
 It was understandable: I had arrived and I was so deep inside her, locked into her flesh, moving her muscles.
 Suddenly she had to share with something she couldn’t control.
 I understood, but at the same time, it wasn’t my problem.”

 Freshwater is a book unlike any book I’ve read before.
 It delves into matters of madness and the mind like The Bell Jar, Rebecca, or The Haunting of Hill House, but it does so from multiple viewpoints– this story is narrated from the points of view of the various entities inside Ada.
 Her deterioration is inevitable from the beginning of the novel, but it’s still surprising and engrossing to watch it happen.
-I’ve never seen or read an example of multiple “people” inhabiting a body in which each of the “characters” is presented as real as their host human, and the realness of the others in Ada is what gives Freshwater its power, by showing how totally out of her control her mental state is.
+I’ve never seen or read an example of multiple “people” inhabiting a body in which each of the “characters” is held to be as real as their host human, and the realness of the others in Ada is what gives Freshwater its power, by showing how totally out of her control her mental state is.
 How the others resist Ada’s attempts to seek professional help, and how even Ada is reluctant to seek help because as destructive as her others can be they are also her constant companions, a defining part of who she is.

 “The world in my head has been far more real than the one outside– maybe that’s the exact definition of madness, come to think of it.”